jc-cp/mri_preprocessing/README.md

 - [ ] Rethink and implement the image loading class
 - [ ] Rethink and implement the image saving class
 - [ ] Finalise the list of steps in the pipeline, taking into accont the order
-- [ ] Have one default config.json
+- [ ] Have one default config.json in proper format
 - [ ] Have a fmri template JSON
 - [ ] Have a smri template JSON
 - [ ] Have a dti template JSON
 - [ ] Edit readme.md folder structure overview
+- [ ] Create the requirements.txt
+- [ ] Think about deployment in docker
+- [ ] Edit readme.md folder structure overview
+- [ ] Fix the Pylint CI errors
+- [ ] Add A/B tests and some other GitActions (like formatting)
+- [ ] Look at the BIDS standard and see if reasonable
+- [ ] Testing of different steps
+- [ ] Add visualization script to test the functionalities